 Currently, there are seven academies within The de Ferrers Trust.
 These are situated across Staffordshire and South Derbyshire and vibrant communities.
 To learn more about each of the academies within The de Ferrers Trust family, you can visit our the 'Our Schools' page

 Effective governance will help the Trust to achieve its overarching vision to ensure that all children and young people in our care have the opportunity to fulfill their potential through achieving highly, regardless of their ability or background.

-- Ensuring clarity of vision, ethos and strategic direction;
+- Ensuring clarity of vision, ethos and strategic direction

-- Holding executive leaders to account for the educational performance of the organisation and its pupils, and the effective and efficient performance management of staff; and
+- Holding the CEO and Principals to account for the educational performance of each academy and its pupils, and for the performance management of staff

-- Overseeing the financial performance of the organisation and making sure its money is well spent.
+- Overseeing the financial performance of each academy and the Trust overall, and making sure that the Trust’s money is well spent.